 No need to include the baking soda since there are no milk solids.

-Flavoring would be up to you, but it will taste very coconutty.
+Flavoring will be up to you, but know that coconut milk will taste very coconutty.

 In this form it is suitable for vegans, and vegan recipes.

 Yes, I would definitely encourage you to try different flavors for your different desserts.